Dan Morgan

 Business Trial Group

-Business disputes can disrupt operations, damage reputations, and create significant financial strain.
+Business disputes can disrupt create significant financial strain on businesses and their owners, and in some cases lead to the destruction of businesses themselves.
 Morgan & Morgan’s Business Trial Group represents companies and professionals in complex litigation involving professional liability, construction defects, breach of contract disputes, and other business-related claims.

 See if you qualify